I am an Associate Professor in the School of Criminology and Criminal

 Science.

-I teach two courses that pertain to a focus on Network Criminology:
+I teach three courses that pertain to a focus on Network Criminology:

 An analysis of network data course